 As part of Sydney Metro City & Southwest, a new traction power system is required, including new substations and power supply cables.
 This includes new substations at Dulwich Hill, Canterbury, Campsie, Lakemba and Punchbowl.

-Traction power is an electricity network designed to supply train networks.
-The Sydney Metro network traction power system will be separated and operate independently from the Sydney Trains network
+Traction power is an electricity network designed to support train networks.
+The Sydney Metro network traction power system will be separated and operate independently from the Sydney Trains network.

 Dulwich Hill substation will be located on the southern side of the rail corridor, adjacent to Randall Street, Marrickville.

 Canterbury substation will be located on the southern side of the rail corridor, north of Hutton Street and west of the Melford Street overbridge.